COURSE GUIDE

 Entry Requirements

-Mandatory Entry Requirements
+Mandatory Entry Requirements:

-Students must hold one of the following qualifications
+Students must hold one of the following qualifications:

-• CHC30121 Certificate III in Early Childhood Education and Care or
+• CHC30121 Certificate III in Early Childhood Education and Care OR

-• CHC30113 Certificate III in Early Childhood Education and Care.
+• CHC30113 Certificate III in Early Childhood Education and Care

-They must be able to provide a transcript showing that the qualification has been completed in full before their enrolment can be finalised.
+• Students must be able to provide a transcript showing that the qualification has been completed in full before their enrolment can be finalised.

-• Have access to a modern computer with high-speed internet
+• Access to a modern computer with high-speed internet

 While it is not required the following reading is recommended as part of the course: